 The best way to get a feel for Belfast's natural setting is to view it from above.
 In the absence of a private aircraft, head for Cave...

 Home to 150 species, Belfast Zoo has spacious enclosures set on an attractive, sloping site; the sea lion and penguin pool with its...

 Built in 1870 for the third Marquess of Donegall, in the Scottish Baronial style made fashionable by Queen Victoria's Balmoral,...

 Cave Hill Country Park information

 The hill was originally called Ben Madigan, after the 9th-century Ulster king, Matudhain.
 Its distinctive, craggy profile, seen from the south, has been known to locals for two centuries as 'Napoleon's Nose' – it supposedly bears some resemblance to Bonaparte's schnoz, but you might take some convincing.
 On the summit is an Iron Age earthwork known as McArt's Fort where members of the United Irishmen, including Wolfe Tone, looked down over the city in 1795 and pledged to fight for Irish independence.
-The path leading to the summit from the zoo or castle car park passes beneath the caves that give the hill its name.
+The path leading to the summit from Belfast Castle car park passes beneath the five caves that give the hill its name.